PoliticalGraveyard.com

 Richardson, Robert Fletcher (b.
 1832) — also known as Robert F. Richardson — of Washington, Orange County, Vt.
 Born in Topsham, Orange County, Vt., September 18, 1832.
 Republican.
 Farmer; member of Vermont state house of representatives from Washington, 1888.
 Burial location unknown.

 Richardson, Robert L., Jr. (b.
 1926) — of Saginaw, Saginaw County, Mich.
 Born in Saginaw, Saginaw County, Mich., April 20, 1926.
 Republican.
-Served in the U.S. Army during World War II; lawyer; administrative assistant to U.S. Rep. Alvin Bentley, 1953-56; Saginaw County Prosecuting Attorney, 1959-62; member of Michigan state senate 35th District, 1965-74; candidate in primary for U.S. Representative from Michigan 8th District, 1974; candidate for Judge, Michigan Court of Appeals 3rd District, 1974; member of Michigan Republican State Central Committee, 1979.
+Served in the U.S. Army during World War II; lawyer; administrative assistant to U.S. Rep. Alvin Bentley, 1953-56; Saginaw County Prosecuting Attorney, 1959-62; member of Michigan state senate 35th District, 1965-74; candidate for U.S. Representative from Michigan 8th District, 1974; candidate for Judge, Michigan Court of Appeals 3rd District, 1974; member of Michigan Republican State Central Committee, 1979.
 Congregationalist.
 Member, Freemasons; Kiwanis; Veterans of Foreign Wars; American Legion.
 Still living as of 1979.

 Richardson, Robert M. (b.
 1917) — of Bluefield, Mercer County, W.Va.
 Born in Bluefield, Mercer County, W.Va., July 1, 1917.
 Democrat.
 Served in the U.S. Navy during World War II; lawyer; member of West Virginia state house of delegates from Mercer County, 1953-58.
 Episcopalian.
 Member, Theta Chi; American Bar Association; American Legion.
-Still living as of 1958.
+Presumed deceased.
+Burial location unknown.

 Richardson, Robert W. — of California.
 Democrat.
 Candidate for U.S. Representative from California 10th District, 1924.
 Burial location unknown.